Rcgil30/Final-Project-Optimization-202410/README.md

 ## Visualization and statistical insights

-Based on our dataset, we got thw following graphics:
+Based on our dataset, we got the following graphics:

 With this, we concluded that...